bsachart/financial-contribution-calculator/README.md

 This calculator is particularly valuable for couples establishing financial patterns.
 Without children, financial contributions are often the primary measure of partnership investment.
 Getting this right early prevents years of potential resentment.
 After all, _les bons comptes font les bons amis_.

 **Fairness is a feeling, not just a formula.** If the calculator's output doesn't feel right to one or both partners, the formula is wrong for your relationship.
 Adjust it until it passes your fairness test.

+## Development

+Built with SvelteKit and TypeScript.
+Comprehensive test coverage included.

 ---